silksil/personalLearnings/productivity.md

 ## Habits
 ### Be clear on how you work
-By reducing the need to make decisions about deep work moment by moment, I can preserve more mental energy for the deep thinking itself.
-* To make the most out of your deep work sessions, build rituals of the same level of strictness and idiosyncrasy as the important thinkers mentioned previously.
+Being clear on how you work servers two main purposes:
+1. To **reduce the amount of tempetation** to shifts into reward-seeking mode.
+When it's not clear how you work, it's easier to be tempted to engage in activities that serve the immediate, short-term goals.
+2. To **preserve mental energy** for work itsels as you don’t have to figure out what you need to do in the moment.

+As suggested by Cal Newport, this includes:
 * Where you’ll will work and for how long.
 * How you’ll work once you start to work.
-    * How you’ll support your work.
+* How you’ll support your work (tools, checklists, food, notebooks)
-* […] don’t waste mental energy figuring out what you need in the moment

 ### Focus on what is important
-The more you try to do, the less you actually accomplish.
-Don’t try to say ‘no’ to the trivial Say ‘yes’ to the ambitious and crowd out everything else.
+The more you are trying to do, the less accomplish.
+Focus only on that alligns to your most important goals en leave the rest.

 ### Be accountable and measure
 Act on Lead Measures […] Lag measures describe the think you’re ultimately trying to improve. […] Lead measus, on the other hand, “measures the new behaviour that will drive success on the lag measures.”

 ### Remove distractions
+Actions that I have taken to reduce distractions:
 - Remove social media from your phone and other distracting apps.
-- Turn off notifications.
+- Turn off all notifications.
 - Use a app like Freedom to block apps and websites, on both phone and desktop.
+- Use an headphone or earplus to block out sound.

 ### Embrace downtime and boredom
 Once your brain has become accustomed to on-demand distraction, Nass discovered, it’s hard to shake the addiction even when you want to concentrate.
 To put this more concretely: If every moment of potential boredom in your life—say, having to wait five minutes in line or sit alone in a restaurant until a friend arrives—is relieved with a quick glance at your smartphone, then your brain has likely been rewired to a point where, like the “mental wrecks” in Nass’s research, it’s not ready for deep work—even if you regularly schedule time to practice this concentration.